 Frank & Olsen will use a variety of promotional strategies to generate new leads and convert them into paying clients.
 These strategies include SEO, PPC advertising, social media marketing, email marketing, and traditional marketing tactics.

 The marketing materials we have developed will help us reach our target market and promote our firm’s unique selling proposition.
 Our website is designed to be user-friendly and easy to navigate.
-It includes information about our firm, the services we offer, and the areas we serve.
+It includes information about our firm, the services we offer, and the practice areas we serve.
 We also have a section for client testimonials, which helps potential clients see that we are credible and trustworthy.

 Digital Marketing Plan